 The Strategy Committee is made up of all directors, who may consult external advisors with specialized knowledge of the matter at hand.
-The Chairman of the Board of Directors and the Chief Executive Officer may be members of the Strategy Committee.
 The Strategy Committee meets as frequently as necessary to fulfil its remit.

-During 2018, the Committee met twice, on February 8 and November 21.
+During 2019, the Committee met twice, on February 7 and November 21.